svetee/Module-6-Weather-Analysis/README.md

 ### Part 2

-Have Customers Narrow Their Travel Searches Based on Temperature and Precipitation We imported the WeatherPy_vacation.csv file from Part 1 as a new DataFrame.
+Have Customers Narrow Their Travel Searches Based on Temperature and Precipitation

+Imported the WeatherPy_vacation.csv file from Part 1 as a new DataFrame.
 Filter the DataFrame for minimum and maximum temperature preferences, and if the rain or snow accumulation is 0 inches or not using conditional statements.
 Doing the following:

 - Prompt the customer for the minimum temperature preference.
 - Prompt the customer for the maximum temperature preference.